Some fields are invalid

 Sunday, April 28 - Full-Day Short courses

-Facilitator: Stephen Hardcastle, Managing Director, BBE
+Stephen Hardcastle, Managing Director, BBE

-This workshop will cover the basic cooling-heat energy balance which leads to a hierarchy of best cooling strategies as related to depth in different mining areas.
+This short course will cover the basic cooling-heat energy balance which leads to a hierarchy of best cooling strategies as related to depth in different mining areas.
 The workshop will examine the different cooling generation and distribution options.
 This will be supplemented by numerous case studies through real, implemented large mine cooling and ventilating systems from around the world [with a large amount of photographic material].

 The preliminary programme will be: